fcothiago/stream-robot/README.md

 pip3 install beautifulsoup4
 ```

-To use the GUI, you also need to install Tkinter in your computer.
+To use the GUI, you also need to install CustomTKinter in your computer.

 ```
-sudo apt-get install python-tk
+pip3 install customtkinter
 ```

 ## Using the GUI